Kashtayit State Marine Conservation Area

 For centuries, Native American Tribes in California have relied on marine and coastal resources.
 Many Native American Tribes in California continue to regularly harvest marine resources within their ancestral territories and maintain relationships with the coast for ongoing customary uses.

-Kashtayit SMCA neighbors Gaviota State Park, the traditional Chumash village site of Kashtayit, or the “place of the willow”.
-This is the name of the small Chumash settlement that was located at the mouth of Gaviota Creek where an ancient grove of willow trees still flourishes.
-Archeological records of Chumash inhabitants reveal evidence of a complex society spanning from Malibu in the south to Morro Bay in the north, as well as the Channel Islands.
+Kashtayit SMCA neighbors Gaviota State Park and a traditional Chumash village site.
+Kashtayit, or “place of the willow”, is the name of the small Chumash settlement that was located at the mouth of Gaviota Creek where an ancient grove of willow trees still flourishes.
+Archeological records of Chumash inhabitants reveal evidence of a complex society spanning from Malibu in the south to Morro Bay in the north, including the Channel Islands.

 Chumash ancestors fostered societies of great complexity and adaptability, including well-established trade routes.
 The tomol, the traditional Chumash redwood plank canoe, was an essential part of prosperous trading and fishing.
 Today, contemporary Chumash peoples continue to nurture and revitalize the lifeways of those ancestors.
 Through a factual record of historical take within the Kashtayit SMCA, the Santa Ynez Band of Chumash Indians is exempt from MPA regulations.